Dual Enrollment

 🎓 Over 60,000 students in Florida participate in dual enrollment each year — and the number is growing!

-📉 According to the U.S. Department of Education, earning college credit before high school graduation:
+📉 According to the U.S. Department of Education, earning college credit before high school graduation:- ⏱️ Reduces time-to-degree

 🧭 As career planning becomes a greater priority, students are encouraged to choose courses that align with their postsecondary interests and future goals.